neuronflicker/CTF/UCF/Web_bad-code/README.md

 ```
 This script performs 10 runs so we can see if there's any consistency.
 It creates passwords of 1 to 100 characters long, and sends those passwords to the server 20 times to take an average of the length of time taken.
 For each run, I output the one that took longest, the one that took the shortest and the average time.

 On running this, the results showed that a different length of password took the longest time on each of the 10 runs.
-As there is no consistent answer, the password makes no difference to the code executed:
+As there is no consistent answer, we can say the password length makes no difference to the code executed:
 ```
 Timing results
 ==============